andreasvc/disco-dop/docs/discodop.rst

 --approx      report approximate frequencies (lower bound) --nofreq      do not report frequencies.
 --relfreq     report relative frequencies wrt. root node of fragments.
+--twoterms    only consider fragments with at least two lexical terminals.
 --quadratic   use the slower, quadratic algorithm for finding fragments.
 --alt         alternative output format: (NP (DT "a") NN)
               default: (NP (DT a) (NN ))